ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 Our UX experts Anja and Lena studied two pretty different programs: [Media and Communication Science](https://www.tu-ilmenau.de/studieninteressierte/en/fields-of-study/master/media-and-communication-science-ma/){:target="_blank"} and [Information Science](https://www.uni-hildesheim.de/studium/studienangebot/masterstudium/internationales-informationsmanagement-informationswissenschaft-master-of-arts-ma/){:target="_blank"}.
 But I learnt that the programs have two major things in common:

 * If it's either Ilmenau or Hildesheim: you can study the programs in two of the smallest and most adorable student towns in Germany.
 (This is, of course, an almost neutral judgement.)
 * Both programs have a highly interdisciplinary focus.
-The students learn diverse topics from, e.g. linguistics to economics or technology, and thus have a broad background.
+The students tackle diverse topics from, e.g. linguistics to economics or technology, and thus have a broad background.
 Being a bit overwhelmed with what to do with all these different areas, the professors always reassured them "Don't worry.
-You will be the perfect interface!"The professors always preached “Don’t worry.
-You will be the perfect interface!”
+You will be the perfect interface!"

 ## Talking about interfaces